NMoore42/the_adventure_cli_game/README.md

 This is a silly game I decided to make for fun.

+On initial cloning, run bundle install to equip the program.

-To start, run "rake start_game"
+To start, run "rake start_game".